dirkpetersen/forever-slurm/README.md

 ./config.sh
 ```

 This will have Traefik listen on the port you select (default: 13013) and configure your environment under forever-slurm/.work.
-For testing make sure you pick the hello-python service here :
+For testing, make sure you pick the hello-python service here:

 ```
 Which services do you want to add?